Updated August 31, 2023

 You then enter your payment information.
 You can use a checking account or debit card.
 However, using a debit card will cost you a convenience fee based on your monthly payment plan.
 Using your checking account is best.

-How the Credit Builder Loan Helps
+How the Credit Builder Account Helps

+The real benefit lies in the payments you make towards the loan.
 As long as you make each loan payment on time, Self reports the timely payments to the credit bureaus.
-According to Self, clients who open a Credit Builder account and make on-time payments see an average credit score increase of as much as 49 points.
+According to Self, clients who open a Credit Builder Account and make on-time payments see an average credit score increase of as much as 47 points.*

 This only works, however, if all aspects of your credit are in line.
 For example, if you have a credit card with another company that you let default, your credit score will fall.
-This is independent of what the Credit Builder loan can do for you.
+This is independent of what the Credit Builder Account can do for you.
 It's up to you how you handle all aspects of your credit profile.

-Tip: It's best if you do not pay the Credit Builder Loan early.
+Tip: It's best if you do not pay the Credit Builder Account early.
 The main benefit is the timely payments reported to the credit bureau.
 If you pay it off early, you negate the benefits of the loan.
 Plus, you cannot touch the CD until maturity or you risk paying a penalty.

 Pros and Cons of Self